mxtdsg/hangman/README.md

 ## Problems/Bugs
 Todos:
-1. WordList includes words with special characters. (eg. "-", "()")
-2. white spaces
-3. Test
+1. Test

 Solved:
 1. No auto-focus on the input box
 2. Back to homepage lose username
 3. Go to http://localhost:5000/play in the middle of a game would get a new user/game
 Sol: Added route to ask to login first, otherwise redirect back to homepage
-4. Go to http://localhost:5000/play when not loged in would get a new user/game
+4. Go to http://localhost:5000/play when not logged in would get a new user/game
 5. Go to http://localhost:5000/play/<id> go directly to other people's game
+6. Trailling white spaces/ Format and style
+7. WordList includes words with special characters. (eg. "-", "()")
+Sol: Random till we find a alphabetical word

 ## Extension Ideas
 1. User can guess the whole word.